techmo-pl/dictation-client/python/README.md

 ALSA lib pcm_route.c:867:(find_matching_chmap) Found no matching channel map ALSA lib pcm_route.c:867:(find_matching_chmap) Found no matching channel map
 ```
-that means you need to modify audio interfaces configuration.
+that means you need to modify the audio interfaces configuration.

-In such case, open `/usr/share/alsa/alsa.conf` file with root privileges, e.g.:
+In such case, open the `/usr/share/alsa/alsa.conf` file with root privileges, e.g.:
 ```
-sudo nano /usr/share/alsa/alsa.conf
+sudo vim /usr/share/alsa/alsa.conf
 ```

-In `#  PCM interface` section find and comment (using #)
-all lines that defines interfaces marked as 'Unknown':
+In the `#  PCM interface` section find and comment (using #) all lines that defines interfaces marked as 'Unknown':

 ```
 pcm.rear cards.pcm.rear